fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 #### 8.21 books by genre with GraphQL

-The filtering can be done using just React.
-You can mark this exercise as completed if you filter the books using a GraphQL query to the server in exercise 8.5.
+In the previous exercise 8.20, the filtering could have been done using just React.
+To complete this exercise, you should filter the books in the recommendations page using a GraphQL query to the server.
+The query created in exercise 8.5 could be useful here.

 This and the next exercises are quite **challenging** like it should be this late in the course.
 You might want to complete first the easier ones in [next part](/en/part8/fragments_and_subscriptions).